icheered/Resume/readme.md

 Install required packages
 `$ npm install`

-Make sure you have live-server installed for live view.
+Make sure you have live-server installed from your package manager for live view.
 Start the live-server
 `$ live-server`